lino-framework/cg/docs/lifecycle.rst

         number of known or unknown bugs.
 The :term:`Lino site` has protected data, potentially imported from legacy sources.

-    Production site

-        A :term:`Lino site` with protected data, used for stable operation.

 ..
     Lino project